 As aspirations towards sustainable living rise, people’s desire for sustainable products does, too.
 This is a good sign of awareness and willingness to turn towards sustainable development, and businesses need to meet this demand.
 Unilever Sustainable Living Plan (USLP) is one example of how a company works to comply with sustainability.

 Unilever is one of the world’s biggest multinational consumer goods companies in the beauty & personal care, foods & refreshment, and home care sectors.
 The company has been around for over a century and faced challenges to comply with sustainability in its operations.
-Driven by a purpose to create solutions, the past decade has brought immense growth and success to Unilever as a leader in initiating corporate sustainability.
+Driven by responsibility and accountability to solve problems that it created, the past decade has brought immense growth to Unilever as a leader in initiating corporate sustainability.

 USLP sets out three big goals with varying levels of success as of 2020:

 - Improving Health and Well-being: Health & Hygiene and Nutrition.

 - Reducing Environmental Impact: Greenhouse Gases, Water, Waste & Packaging, Sustainable Sourcing.

 - Enhancing Livelihoods: Fairness in the Workplace, Opportunities for Women, Inclusive Business

 Though not all goals have been achieved—specifically in the environmental aspects—Unilever has stated that the USLP has only made them stronger.
 Here are the impacts of the USLP:

 In 2014, Unilever started to define and measure its ‘sustainable living brands’.
 Those brands have continuously and consistently outperformed the average growth rate of Unilever.